HansKramer/Matrix504ToolChain/README.md

 The debian binary package is too big for github.
 Hence there is a trivial shell script that will build it for you.
 You need to have fakeroot installed (i.e. apt-get install fakeroot)

+This is for Artila's matrix 504 embedded system.